 2 Assessment The department or management team will assess consequences and likelihood of each risk.
-Here analysis is done that investigates and draws upon: → The information on risks generated during risk identification → The effectiveness and reliability of controls → Additional information from the statement of context → Supporting statistical data, results of predictive modelling or expert judgement → The risk criteria developed during establishing the context.
-The aim of risk analysis is to gain an understanding of the nature of each risk, including the magnitude of its consequences and their likelihoods, and therefore to derive the level of risk.
+Here analysis is done that investigates and draws upon: → The information on risks generated during risk identification → The effectiveness and reliability of controls → Additional information from the statement of context → Supporting statistical data, results of predictive modelling or expert judgement → The risk criteria developed during establishing the context. level of risk.
 Risk analysis enables each risk (or group of risks when considered in the aggregate) to be evaluated to determine whether risk treatment is needed.
 3 Evaluation Risk evaluation uses the information generated by risk recognition and assessment to make decisions about whether each risk falls within an Sensei's risk criteria and whether it requires treatment.
 Sensei specify the actions required by managers for risks at each level of risk and the time allowed for their completion.
 They also specify which levels of management will be permitted to accept the continued exposure and tolerance of certain levels of risk.

-4 Management The risk is assigned and dealt with via one or more of the following steps: → Avoiding the risk by deciding not to start or continue with the activity that gives rise to the risk → Accepting or increasing the risk to pursue an opportunity → Removing the risk source → Changing the likelihood → Changing the risk with another party or parties (including contracts and risk financing) → Retaining the risk by informed decision 5 Monitoring The risk is monitored for impact and reviewed again in the next cycle
+4 Management The risk is assigned and dealt with via one or more of the following steps: Avoiding the risk by deciding not to start or continue with the activity that gives rise to the risk Accepting or increasing the risk to pursue an opportunity Removing the risk source Changing the likelihood Changing the consequences Sharing the risk with another party or parties (including contracts and risk financing) Retaining the risk by informed decision 5 Monitoring The risk is monitored for impact and reviewed again in the next cycle